valerie035/data-analytics-winter-2025/module_1/assignment_1.md

   - Evaluate the response: Was the explanation clear?
 Did the steps work?
 Were there any errors or missing steps?
   - Suggest how the explanation could be improved, if necessary.

 ChatGPT told me to "Click on the dropdown arrow next to the Row Labels or Column Labels in the pivot table."
 The pivot table I wanted to sort was a table I had created from another table.
 I created this table to reduce the number of slices in my pie chart.
 Since it was not the original pivot table that I had created, it did not include a dropdown arrow.
 The second set of instructions were also confusing because it is missing a step.
-You need to be on the Data tab to see the more sorting options.
+You need to be on the Data tab to see more sorting options.

-To improve the instructions I would include in the instructions to go to the Data tab in excel.
+To improve the instructions, I would include in the instructions to go to the Data tab in excel.
 Then click on a value from the data that you want to sort.
 In the section on the ribbon called Sort & Filter, click ZA, and the data will sort from highest to lowest.
 ---

 ### 3. **Comparison**